red-hat-storage/ocp-network-split/README.rst

 ===================

-Project ``ocp-network-split`` provides functionality to block (and unblock) network traffic between `k8s zones`_, implemented by updating firewall rules on all nodes of `OpenShift 4`_ cluster.
+Project ``ocp-network-split`` provides functionality to block (and unblock) network traffic between `OpenShift 4`_ cluster zones and to optionally create additional network latency among all zones.
+It's intended to be used for *testing purposes* only.
 The feature can be used either via command line tools or a python module.

 This is useful when you need to separate network between given zones for *testing purposes*, without affecting other traffic and with no assumptions